BladeRunnerJS/scaling-js-apps/services/input_services.md

 interaction has occurred.
 So, over to you:

-Verify that when valid text has been entered into `message` and the send button is clicked that the `sendMessage` function is called with an appropriately formed message object.
+Verify that when valid text has been entered into `message` and the send button is clicked (don't touch that DOM!) that the `sendMessage` function is called with an appropriately formed message object.

 #### Hints